andompesta/semantic-retrieval/README.md

 # Semantic Retrieval

+This is a full reimplementation of [FashionCLIP](https://arxiv.org/abs/2204.03972) based on spark and dbx for distributed processing of the images.
+It is usefull for training and building multimodal retrieval systems starting from the orginal Large CLIP model.

 ## Local environment setup

 1. Instantiate a local Python environment via a tool of your choice.
 This example is based on `conda`, but you can use any environment management tool: